-In addition to AHOPCA, St. Jude Global helped develop two other clinical research consortia in the region:
+In addition to AHOPCA, St. Jude Global played an important role in collaborating with regional partners to develop two other clinical research consortia in the region: